HeinzBenjamin/FlexCLI/README.md

 B. Start up "Rhinoceros 5 (64bit)" and not the default "Rhinoceros 5"

 # HARDWARE REQUIREMENTS NVIDIA FLEX
-1. A dedicated NVidia and AMD graphics card running one of the following drivers:<br>
+1. A dedicated NVidia and AMD graphics card supporting DirectX11 and running one of the following drivers:<br>
 Nvidia Geforce Game Ready Driver 372.90 or above<br>
 AMD Radeon Driver version 16.9.1 or above